peterdokim/cse15l-lab-reports/lab-report-4-week-8.md

 //remove all the brackets within the nested loop}
 Same goes for escape brackets and nested parenthesized url.
 For nested url, cannot find the next closebracket if there are more than one open brackets.
 So just change the code so that in line 32 insert case when substring.contains("(") to add all the nested parentheses.
-For escaped brackets, just remove escaped brackets.
+For escaped brackets, just remove escaped brackets.<br>

-3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
+#### 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 I think in case when there is newlines in brackets and parentheses, we would have to try and catch "\n" and break the code.<br> so either do **if(nextopenbracket=="\n"){break;}** or try to catch just the links that are lines below the brackets.